-Lessons are to be paid for one month in advance, at the first lesson of each month.
+1. Lessons are to be paid for one month in advance, at the first lesson of each month.
 Payments made after the 10th of each month will be charged a $10 late fee, payments made after the 20th of each month will be charges a $20 late fee.
-If you have any questions, feel free to contact instructors and we will assist you in anyway possible.

-1. ASTM/SEI certified F 1163, equestrian riding helmets must be worn when riding the horses.
+2. ASTM/SEI certified F 1163, equestrian riding helmets must be worn when riding the horses.
 Within one month of starting lessons, all students must purchase their own helmets.
-For those 18 and over, the use of helmets is your own personal choice.
-However, we always encourage the use of helmets for safety while riding.

-3. Riders and Spectators - Do not yell, scream, rough-house around the horses.
+4. Riders and Spectators - Do not yell, scream, rough-house around the horses.
 Please do not throw rocks, toys, or dirt onto the side of indoor arena, the noise can spook the horses.
-Please do not throw rocks, bounce balls, or rough-house in or around the barns where horses live - it's kind of like thumping on fish tanks - it's aggravating to the horses who live inside when they have scary noises and are trapped in stalls.
+Please do not throw rocks, bounce balls, or rough-house in or around the barns.

-6. We post “QUIET WEEKS” on certain weeks of the month, where we request no visitors at the lesson areas (usually the second and fourth week).
-This allows the riders times where they can devote all their attention to the learning process.
-Please watch for signs posted in the barn areas (big yellow and white signs at either end of barn).
+8. We post “QUIET WEEKS” on certain weeks of the month, where we request no visitors at the lesson areas (usually the second and fourth week).
 Other weeks are open to family and friends.

-7. A lesson will be excused for emergencies only.
-This includes sickness, death in the family, unexpected injury, etc. These should be rare, and we, as the instructors will be the judge of their validity.
-For approved absences, that lesson fee (if already paid) will be credited to the next months payment if a make up lesson cannot be scheduled.
+9. A lesson will be excused for emergencies only.
+This includes sickness, death in the family, unexpected injury, etc. and given 24 hours notice if at all possible.
+These should be rare, and we, as the instructors will be the judge of their validity.
+Makeup lessons will be offered on Sundays within the month the absence occurred.
+If makeups are not scheduled within that month, the fee is not refundable.

-8. For conflicts with special activities such as school programs, dental appointments, etc., you should call instructors cell phone number as soon as possible to discuss options.
+10. For conflicts with special activities such as school programs, dental appointments, etc., you should call instructors cell phone number as soon as possible to discuss options.
+Make up lessons are offered on Sundays of the month the absence occurred.
+If a makeup is not scheduled within that time frame, the lesson fee is not refundable.
 If we do not receive 24 hours notice, a make up time will not be offered and fees will be charged.

-9. Last minute cancellations (less than 24 hours notice), and “no shows” will be charged the full lesson fee for the unused time reserved for the student.
-For no shows, where we receive no notice before the lesson time begins, fees will be charged, regardless of the reason for absence.
-This guideline also applies to make up lessons - if a make up lesson is a no-show, we will not offer another makeup option, but will keep the fee for the time we were waiting at the barn.
-There will be no make up lesson offered for these absences.
+11. Last minute cancellations (less than 24 hours notice), and “no shows” will be charged the full lesson fee for the unused time reserved for the student.
+This guideline also applies to make up lessons - if a make up lesson is a no-show, we will not offer another makeup option.

-13. We do have a building available for students to store their equipment in (ex. helmets, saddles, grooming supplies).
+15. We do have a building available for students to store their equipment in (ex. helmets, saddles, grooming supplies).
 All equipment left at South Forty must have owners name or initials on it somewhere and kept in a neat/tidy manner.
-If a student should quit lessons, their equipment will be held for 3 months.
+If a student should quit lessons, their equipment will be held 60 days.
 After that time, they surrender ownership of the items, and we may move them out of the building to make room for other items.